-Experience: Mr Wiens worked at 3M Company (3M) for thirty-eight years.
+Age 177 Committees Audit Committee (Member) Qualifications Bachelor of Science in Mechanical Engineering (Michigan Technological University) Expertise, experience and skills Mr Wiens worked at 3M Company (3M) for thirty-eight years.
 He served as Executive Vice President, Industrial Business and Transportation Business from 1998 until his retirement from 3M in 2006.
 It is 3M's largest and most diverse business serving many different end markets ranging from electronic to automotive and aerospace manufacturing.
 During this time, Mr Wiens restructured the business, leading a global implementation of Six Sigma that drove significant international growth.
 Prior to holding this position, Mr Wiens served as Executive Vice President, Sumitomo 3M, 3M's largest subsidiary, headquartered in Tokyo, Japan, from 1995 to 1998 and served as Data Storage Business Leader and Vice President from 1988 to 1995 and as Memory Technologies Group Manufacturing Manager from 1983 to 1988.
 Mr Wiens began his career with 3M in 1968 and held many positions of increasing responsibility over his first fifteen years with 3M.

-Directorships of listed companies in the past five years: Former - Director of Bio-Techne Corporation (2014-2020).
+Other current directorships (Listed) None Other current directorships (Unlisted) Rejuvi Venture LLC. (since 2021) Former listed company directorships (last five years) Bio-Techne Corporation (NASDAQ:TECH) (2014 - 2020) Residency United States